What is a Texas Polygraph Examiner Bond?

 The Polygraph Examiners Act states that a license application for the said profession is required to procure a surety bond.

-The bond will serve as a financial security in case the person commits an illegal act while administering a polygraph examination.
+The bond will serve as financial security in case the person commits an illegal act while administering a polygraph examination.

 How much is the bond amount?

 The bond amount is $5,000, payable to the State of Texas.
 The bond will remain valid for two years starting from the date it becomes effective.
 In the case of cancellation, a 30-day notice is required.

 How can I get a Texas Polygraph Examiners Bond?